-The James Cook Hotel Grand Chancellor acknowledges the impact of tourism and the importance today’s business and leisure travellers place on environmentally friendly practices.
-We aspire to be leaders in the field of sustainable travel in New Zealand and have implemented a number of initiatives, largely driven by our dedicated 'Green Team' and executive management, working closely with Eco Pocket NZ.
-Our guests can choose to have a "Green room service", carbon emissions are reduced by diverting organic waste from the landfill and $2 from every New Zealand room night booked via this website is donated to the Air New Zealand Environmental Trust.
+The James Cook Hotel Grand Chancellor acknowledges the impact of tourism and the importance of today’s business and leisure travellers place on environmentally friendly practices.
+We aspire to be leaders in the field of sustainable travel in New Zealand and have implemented a number of initiatives, largely driven by our dedicated 'Green Team' and executive management.
+Our guests can choose to have a 'Green Room Service' and carbon emissions are reduced by diverting organic waste from the landfill by working with Kiwi Community Assistance and Kai to Compost.
+The hotel has also adopted a number of eco-purchasing options, such as compostable coffee cups, paper straws and recyclable packaging for takeaway options.
 We are EarthCheck Gold Certified and are endorsed Enviro Gold by Qualmark.

 Our Hotel is well-known locally and we support the community we are a part of.
 Staff regularly volunteer their time at the native wildlife sanctuary Matiu/Somes Island, located in Wellington Harbour and managed by the Department of Conservation.
 We regularly support charities such as the Mary Potter Hospice and the Island Bay Marine Education Centre, through staff volunteering and providing competition prizes.
-A benefactor of the Air New Zealand Environmental Trust, executive management travel to Mangarara Station in the Hawkes Bay to plant trees and learn more about the organisations commitment to repair, regenerate and rejuvenate the planet.
+Also, we are in partnership with Zelandia and $2 of every room night booked directly is donated to conservation efforts in the sanctuary.
 We aim to utilise local products wherever possible, such as sourcing fresh produce for our restaurant outlets and providing Forest and Bird amenities in our premium rooms.
 We are proud to support local events, working together to drive the Wellington economy and promote the positive impacts of tourism.

 Our Guests Wellbeing

-Today’s traveller desires accommodation to feel more localised, personalised and authentic, providing the comforts of 'home'.
+Today’s traveller desires accommodation to feel more localised, personalised and authentic, whilst providing the comforts of 'home'.
 One of the ways we achieve this at the James Cook Hotel Grand Chancellor is by delivering a range of offerings to support the health and wellness of our guests.
-We have a fitness room located on level 16 of the Hotel and guests can also request complimentary passes for nearby gym, Les Mills Lambton Quay.
-Recently we have introduced regular complimentary guest Yoga, instructed by Shirley McLeod from Yoga with Me.
-Our Executive Chef has also been working hard to provide healthy, locally sourced items on our menus at our two Wellington eateries.
-At Sojourn Café & Bar, guests can feel rejuvenated with Energy Smoothies and breakfast, lunch and dinner menus focusing on crisp, wholesome flavours.
-Upstairs on level 17, Whitby's Restaurant & Bar has a refreshed a la carte menu, focusing on produce from the Wellington region.
+We have a fitness room located on level 16 of the Hotel and guests can also request complimentary passes for a nearby gym (Les Mills, Lambton Quay).
+Our Executive Chef has also been working hard to provide healthy, locally sourced items on our menus at our two Wellington eateries, Whitby's Restaurant & Bar and Sojourn Café & Bar.